elnazshadkami/4-comma-Assignments_011/README.md

 *Figure 1.

-My idea is that AI can make any kind of art and be a tool for beginners.
+My idea is that AI can make any kind of art and be a tool for anyone.
 It helps people create, even if they have no experience.
 AI is not just for experts—it makes creativity easier for everyone.

 <!-- Abstract -->
 ## Abstract